L422Y/AutoPostBot/README.md

 ## Description

 This bot automates Twitter posts.
-It's capable of posting from a list of predefined tweets or generating new tweets using OpenAI.
+It's capable of posting from a list of predefined tweets, generating new tweets using OpenAI and Wikipedia, and posting from an RSS feed.

+Multiple plugins can be enabled, and each plugin has a chance of being used.
+For example, you can enable the `Wikipedia` plugin with a 80% chance of being used, and the `RSSFeed` plugin with a 20% chance of being used.

 It's built on Electron, Puppeteer, and Node.js.

 ## Requirements